gwleuverink/leuver.ink/source/_posts/writing-a-smtp-server-with-reactphp.blade.md

 To make this a bit more readable, we'll assume this is run within a Laravel app.
 So we can use Laravel's [Fluent string](https://laravel.com/docs/11.x/strings#fluent-strings-method-list) methods to iterate over and match messages the client sends to the server.

 So, let's go through the protocol step by step.
+All steps from the 'SMTP protocol in review' heading above are annotated in the comments so hopefully it's a bit easier to follow.

 ```php
 public function serve(): void